The Georges Mora Fellowship is driven by a dynamic group of art lovers, including:

-Odilla’s O'Boyle's love of the performing arts was instilled early – her mother is a playwright and her father a songwriter.
-She directed and choreographed amateur theatre productions before becoming an English & drama teacher and working in the UK, southern Africa and Arnhem Land.
+Odilla O'Boyle's love of the performing arts was instilled early – her mother is a playwright and her father a songwriter.
+She directed and choreographed amateur theatre productions before becoming an English & Drama teacher and working in the UK, southern Africa and Arnhem Land.

 She completed her Masters in Arts Management at Melbourne University and managed the Melbourne International Jazz Festival and then took on the role of Development Manager at National Institute of Circus Arts.
-Odilla is currently the Events and Industry Activities Manager at Film Victoria and is studying law.
-She is discovering a new love of fine arts through her role as a GMF board member.
+Odilla recently managed the Key Organisation Funding Program and ran the Events team at Film Victoria and is now an entertainment lawyer at Marshalls+Dent+Wilmoth law firm.
+She is discovering a love of contemporary art through her role on the board.